rust-osdev/uefi-rs/uefi-test-runner/README.md

 - [QEMU](https://www.qemu.org/): the most recent version of QEMU is recommended.
 - [Python 3](https://www.python.org): at least version 3.6 is required.
 - [OVMF](https://github.com/tianocore/tianocore.github.io/wiki/OVMF):
-  You need to extract the firmware files to the same directory as the `build.py` file.
+  You need to extract the firmware files into the `uefi-test-runner` directory.
   - For x86_64: `OVMF_CODE.fd` and `OVMF_VARS.fd`
   - For AArch64: `QEMU_EFI-pflash.raw` and `vars-template-pflash.raw`
   Alternatively, install OVMF using your distro's package manager and change the paths in the script file.